ESP32andmore/PixelBlaster-Nano-PD/README.md

 ### USB Type-C Cables

 The last component of any Power Delivery setup is a good quality PD3.1, 240 watt certified cable.
-Mnay fine cable are out there but we recommend the INIU USB C to USB C Cable, 240W Fast Charging Cable for its quality and fair price.
+Mnany fine cable are out there but we recommend the INIU USB C to USB C Cable, 240W Fast Charging Cable for its quality and fair price.